alecthegeek/alecthegeek.github.io/_posts/2013-07-23-git-workflow-for-github-project-wiki.markdown

 So please read the following suggestions with that caveat.

 When you create a project repo in GitHub you can get get a handy project wiki.
 This is a great place to add some documentation.
-However it's not part of your main project artifacts.
+However it's not part of your main project artefacts.
 You can either edit the wiki directly via the web interface or use these instructions to manage the content via Git.
 However the Git option it's a bit clunky as the wiki source is managed via a separate repo (e.g. myProject.wiki.git).

 Inspired by [@AdamTuttle](https://twitter.com/AdamTuttle)'s [post](http://fusiongrokker.com/post/how-you-can-contribute-to-taffy-documentation)
 I came up with the this workflow which has the following features: